Najith101/FishMarket_Species_Prediction/README.md

 The model has been hosted in Heroku.
 You can use the [URL](https://fish-prediction-ml.herokuapp.com) to test the result.

 ## Project status
-The project is completed as all the requirements for this project is COMPLETED.
+The project is COMPLETED as all the requirements for this project is completed.
 For people who wants to add any new feature or attribute for this project, you may submit a request to this project maintainers.